 I write about strong, gutsy women who make mistakes and have lots of baggage.
 As the saying goes, and I’ve expanded upon, “Well-behaved women seldom make history—or good novels.”

 I’ve received an Elizabeth George Foundation grant and the Monticello Award for Fiction.
-I served as fiction editor at Northwest Review for four years, as a member on the board of directors for Oregon Writers Colony, and was co-founder of the Willamette Writers Speakers Series.
+I served as fiction editor at Northwest Review, as a member on the board of directors for Oregon Writers Colony, and was co-founder of the Willamette Writers Speakers Series.
 My work has appeared in Scent of Cedars: Promising Writers of the Pacific Northwest (Russell Dean & Company) and France, a Love Story (Seal Press/Avalon).

 If I were hypnotized and regressed, I probably would have been a psychiatrist or a witch.

 Let’s plan a visit at your writing luncheon, your book club, or weekend retreat.

 I have classes on writing noir and run professional workshops.
 Or create your own event that I can attend.
 I’m available via FaceTime, Skype, or Zoom.

 Get in touch with me directly if interested through the contact page.

 Writing Through the Body with Johnnie Mazzocco: Obstacles and success

 EugCast Episode 5 with host JoJo Jensen: Noir, writing, and publishing

 Lane Community Writers Series: Reading and Addressing Noir